gcirne/mongoid_identity_map/README.md

 Mongoid Identity Map
 ====================

+## Deprecated

+Mongoid now has its own identity map.
+This project has been deprecated.

 ## About [![Build Status](http://travis-ci.org/gcirne/mongoid_identity_map.png)](http://travis-ci.org/gcirne/mongoid_identity_map)

 Mongoid Identity Map is a simple and transparent Identity Map implementation for the Mongoid ODM.